evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

-Some people in the tech industry feel pretty awful about this, others are straight up sociopaths with zero empathy and [happily broadcast][5] how they really feel.
-This specific person has turned a new page after the fallout from his comments, but the the article is worth a read to see how different people think about this.
+Some people in the tech industry feel pretty awful about this, others are straight up sociopaths with zero empathy and [happily broadcast][5] how they really feel (that specific person has turned a new page after the fallout from his comments, but the the article is worth a read to see how different people think about this).

 When I first moved to San Francisco, one of my friends told me on the phone "it takes about 1-2 months to no longer really see the homeless".
 While he didn't